reportportal/docs/src/md/src/QualityGates/QualityGates.md

 (?)
 When you use "latest", the system will use the latest launch with a specified launch name, which has been run before the analyzed launch.
 If you want to specify a baseline, you also can add launch attributes.
 In this case, the system will use the latest launch with specified launch name and attributes, which have been run before the analyzed launch.

+## Qulaity Gate Edit

+If user edit Quality Gates, previous reports for these Quality Gates would not be recalculated.

+If you want to recalculate Quality Gate with a new values, please chekc section ### How to recalculate Qulaity Gates.

+## Delete Quality Gates

+If you want to delete Quality Gate:

+* Login ReportPortal as Project Manager or Admin
+* Open ```Project Settings> Quality Gates```
+* Click on ```the trash``` on the Quality Gate rule
+* The system removes Quality Gate from the DB
+* All Quality Gate report for this rule also will be deleted form the system

 ## Assessment of test results using Quality Gates